"I do not judge, I only chronicle."

 Soon I was also writing for The Atlantic Monthly, where my subjects usually had a political or pop-cultural angle, then for the brand-new Time Out New York.
 To make sure I was up to speed on the art side of things, I began contributing to art magazines, including Artnews, Art in America, and Art + Auction – then known as the "art world bible" – where I was named a Contributing Editor in 2001.

-Today, I'm probably best known for my writing in WSJ. magazine, as well as the The New York Times and its style magazine, T. My work can also be seen in 1stdibs Introspective, and Art Basel Miami Beach.
-My work has appeared in many other places, too, including Town & Country, Vogue, Domino, New York, Bloomberg Muse, and Art & Antiques.
+Today, I'm probably best known for my writing in WSJ. magazine, as well as the The New York Times and its style magazine, T. My work has also appeared in many other places, too, including 1stdibs Introspective, Cultured, The Art Newspaper, Art Basel Miami Beach, Town & Country, Vogue, Domino, New York, Bloomberg Muse, and Art & Antiques.
 I've also been a two-time USC Annenberg / Getty Arts Journalism Fellow, in 2007 and 2011.

 Early on, I prided myself on being an "outsider" art critic.
 These days I can't claim that status, but I still try to retain that perspective.